miso-lims/miso-lims/docs/user_manual/library_dilutions.md

 To delete dilutions, go to the Dilutions list, check the checkboxes next to the dilutions that you wish to delete, and click the "Delete" button in the toolbar at the top of the table.
 A dilution can only be deleted if it has not been added to any pools.
 If the dilution has been added to any pools, either these pools must be deleted, or the dilution must be removed from them before the dilutions can be deleted.
-A dilutions can only be deleted by its creator or a MISO administrator.
+A dilution can only be deleted by its creator or a MISO administrator.

 {% include userman-toplink.md %}